|Nutrition Facts (per serving)|

 Try this potato salad at your next cookout, picnic, or potluck.
 It works especially well with grilled chicken, fish, and pork.

-- 1 tablespoon fresh tarragon (chopped, plus more for garnish)
+1 tablespoon chopped fresh tarragon, plus more for garnish

 Gather the ingredients.

 Fill a medium stock pot with water and bring to a boil.
 Once boiling, season with salt and stir.